tottaz/wp-thor-plugin-template/readme.txt

 == Description ==

-This plugin kickstarts your development of a WordPress plguin, creates and admin page made from bootstrap, and comes with code using Easy Digital Doneload software licensing.
+This plugin kickstarts your development of a WordPress plguin, creates and admin page made from bootstrap, and comes with licenses code using Easy Digital Doneload software licensing.

 == Features ==